February 20, 2017

-Engagement sessions last anywhere from 60 – 90 minutes.
+Engagement sessions last approximately 60 minutes.

 I photograph engagement shoots all year, but only on weekdays.
 I also like to begin two hours prior to sunset (check the sunset times here).
 This means that in the summer, I’ll start my shoots anywhere from 6-6:30 PM, but in the winter, especially after the clocks are changed in November, we’ll need to begin the shoot between 2:30-3:00 PM.

 I find beauty during every time of the year, but I do find that if you’re too hot or too cold it shows in your face and body language.
 I also find that a lot of my clients like fall engagement shoots.
 If you’d like to book your session in the fall, schedule your session as soon as you can – my calendar fills up fast!

 The sooner, the better!
 Many couples book me months in advance, which is ideal.
 This ensures you have plenty of time to plan and prepare for the shoot, and that you get a date that works with your schedule.